Amrit-coder971/Amrit-coder971/README.md

 🔹 **Interests & Goals:**
-- **Coding & Git**: I enjoy the daily habit of pushing Git code and building projects that solve real-world problems.
+- **🚀Coding & Git**: I enjoy the daily habit of pushing Git code and building projects that solve real-world problems.
 - **Future in IT**: I am driven by a strong focus on writing clean, efficient code to build a successful career and a better future in the IT industry.
 - **Calisthenics**: I stay disciplined through calisthenics, focusing on bodyweight strength and functional movement.